pycom/pycom-documentation/content/pybytes/open-api/playground.md

 ### The Playground
-The Playground are JavaScript environments where you can prototype queries, aggregations, and MongoDB commands with helpful syntax highlighting.
+The Playground is a JavaScript environments where you can prototype queries, aggregations, and MongoDB commands with helpful syntax highlighting.

 ### How to Access it